 Once you are clear on your intention, make sure your actions and words align with it when you are with your spouse.
 By knowing your intention, you can also share it with your spouse or use it to do a reset if things go bad.

 For example, if you are trying to create a conversation about a sensitive topic, you can frame it that way.
-An opening such as, "I would like to talk about topic X and this is not easy for me... please bear with me" can help set the stage.
+An opening such as "I would like to talk about topic X and this is not easy for me... please bear with me" can help set the stage.

-4. Listen for unmet needs.
 Look beyond the words of your spouse.
 What are the unmet needs they are trying to talk to you about?
 Try to listen for these instead of reacting to the words your spouse is using to express them.
 Repeat them back to see if you are picking up on the right cues.
 This will help your spouse feel heard.

 For example, "you never do anything around the house" could mean your spouse needs support.
-Non-violent communication tools are a great help for this.
+Nonviolent communication tools are a great help for this.
 To get started, download this list of needs and this feeling inventory.

 In your mind, go back to one of the recent arguments with your spouse and try to identify at least one unmet need.
 What did they say that leads you to believe this is the right one?
 Practice doing this and check if you are hearing the right need by naming it in the next discussion.
-You can do this by asking, "are you needing more x?"
+You can do this by asking, "do you need more x?"

 You can't change your spouse, but how will you begin to change your 50 percent of the conversation?

 This article was originally published on hitchedmag.com in March 2018.